wakarimathecoder2024/celo_events_tutorial/README.md

 - [Conclusion](#conclusion)

 ## Introduction
-Welcome to this in-depth tutorial on creating a smart contract in Solidity on Celo Blockchain.
-In this guide, we’ll take you step-by-step through the process of building a an event smart contract.First celo is designed with mobile users in mind and emphasizes stability and scalability, making it an ideal platform for decentralized applications.
+ In this tutorial, we will guide you through the process of building a smart contract on the Celo blockchain, specifically focusing on an event-driven smart contract.
+Celo is designed with mobile-first principles, and it's built to provide a stable, fast, and scalable environment for decentralized applications (dApps).

-This tutorial assumes you have a foundational understanding of Ethereum and Solidity.
-While Celo shares many core concepts with Ethereum, it also introduces unique features tailored for efficient mobile use.
+This tutorial assumes that you have a basic understanding of Ethereum and Solidity since Celo is EVM-compatible.
+This means you can use many Ethereum tools and libraries to develop on Celo.
+However, Celo introduces several unique features that make it stand out, especially for mobile use.

 ## What is Celo